k-seth/ClanRecruitingBot/README.md

 ### Note: This repo is still in development and IT WILL NOT WORK.
 It is not connected to the server yet, which is also still under development

 This repository focuses on providing a fully featured, but highly customizable, Discord bot for a variety of clans.
 When downloaded, the bot is set up for a mid to top clan on the NA server.
 Below the default settings and how you can change them to your needs is outlined.
-If you don't use Discord, or prefer not to add the bot, there is also a web browser based variant which (eventually) can be found here: https://github.com/k-seth/ClanRecruitingTestUI.git (TODO: Rename repo)
+If you don't use Discord, or prefer not to add the bot, there is also a web browser based variant which (eventually) can be found here: https://github.com/k-seth/ClanRecruitingWebapp.git

 ### Prerequisites